Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Related Work

-\subsection{Related Work}
+\section{Related Work}

-Recently extensive research has led to significant advancements in robot navigation including navigation in crowded environments.
+Extensive research has led to significant advancements in robot navigation including navigation in crowded environments.

-Social Force Model (SFM) \cite{social_force} uses attractive and repulsive forces to model crowd interactions.
-Other approaches like Reciprocal Velocity Obstacle (RVO) and Optimal Reciprocal Collision Avoidance (ORCA) \cite{ORCA} consider surrounding agents as velocity obstacles to calculate optimal collision-free velocities under reciprocal assumptions.
-These methods, while effective in specific scenarios, rely heavily on hand-crafted rules and often fail in real social scenarios where their assumptions are not fully met, compromising the safety of human-robot interaction and leading to the ``freezing robot" problem in dense environments.
+Traditional methods include the Social Force Model (SFM) \cite{social_force}, which uses attractive and repulsive forces, and Optimal Reciprocal Collision Avoidance (ORCA) \cite{ORCA}, which uses velocity obstacles to find collision-free paths.
+These approaches rely on hand-crafted rules and often fail when their assumptions are not met in real social situations.

 Recently, learning-based methods have gained significant attention.
 Several studies use imitation learning to derive navigation strategies from demonstrations of desired behaviors.
-In studies \cite{navigation_raw_depth_inputs_2018}, \cite{deep_learned_collision_avoidance_2016} navigation policies using depth images, lidar measurements, and local maps as inputs are developed by imitating expert demonstrations.
-In addition to behavioral cloning, inverse reinforcement learning has been applied in \cite{Kretzschmar_2016} to extract the underlying cooperation features from human data using the maximum entropy method.
-However, the effectiveness of these methods heavily relies on the scale and quality of the demonstrations, which can be resource-intensive and limit the policy's quality due to human constraints.
+In \cite{navigation_raw_depth_inputs_2018} the authors use generative adversarial imitation learning to develop a navigation policy that operates directly on raw depth images.
+In \cite{Kretzschmar_2016} maximum entropy inverse RL has been applied to extract underlying cooperation features from demonstrated pedestrian trajectories.
+However, the effectiveness of these methods heavily relies on the scale and quality of the demonstrations, which can be resource-intensive and limit the policy's quality.